 FROMM PACKAGING AUSTRALIA - TERMS AND CONDITIONS OF SALE OF GOODS AND SERVICES

-These Terms and Conditions constitute the terms of credit and/or the terms of supply for Agreements between Fromm Packaging Australia Pty.
-Ltd. (ACN 010 702 897) and its associated and related bodies corporate (as defined in s50 of the Corporations Act 2001) (unless alternative terms and conditions are specified to apply) of 12 Macadam Street, Seventeen Mile Rocks Queensland 4073 (“Supplier”) and the Customer for the supply of Goods.
+These Terms and Conditions constitute the terms of credit and/or the terms of supply for Agreements between FROMM Packaging Australia Pty.
+Ltd. (ACN 010 702 897) and its associated and related bodies corporate (as defined in s50 of the Corporations Act 2001) (unless alternative terms and conditions are specified to apply) of 77 Bandara Street, Richlands Queensland 4077 (“Supplier”) and the Customer for the supply of Goods.

 1.1 In these Terms and Conditions the following words and expressions shall have the meaning set opposite: